Hours & Location

 We can continue the desensitization program that was begun by your regular allergist.
 The clinic does not initiate a treatment plan of allergy shots, but can store allergy serum and give the shots.
 Patients who are given allergy shots must remain in the clinic for thirty minutes following their shot.

 The CDC recommends that everyone over the age of 6 months receive the flu vaccine each year.
-The 2014-15 flu vaccine (both shots and mist) is expected to be available sometime this fall.
-Check back in early Sept. for more information.

 Don't take chances with your health when it's so easy to reduce your risk of disease by getting vaccinated.
 In addition to missing a week or more of classes, you can get dangerously ill from diseases such as meningoccoal disease, whooping cough, and measles.